DataDog/dd-trace-py/benchmarks/README.rst

 New scenario
 ------------

 Create a new directory for a scenario which includes a ``scenario.py`` script to be run.
-Add any additional dependencies in a ``requirements_scenario.py``.
+Add any additional dependencies in a ``requirements_scenario.txt``.

 First you need to build the scenario image::